April 27, 2022 (Updated: May 4, 2023)

 Michael Brenner of Marketing Insider Group published a more recent article in 2018 called “The Future of Digital Marketing: Predictions for 2021 and Beyond.”
 He expected the following to be prominent in digital and interactive marketing by the year 2021:

 Overall, Brenner’s predictions have been correct.
 In the future, it may not be a surprise to see more advances in AI and augmented reality for marketing, especially because those tools are closer to their infancy in 2021, just like the World Wide Web was in 1996.
 Though we can’t accurately predict the exact future of interactive marketing, some of Brenner’s observations may continue to grow until they overtake some common methods of advertising we use today.

 Real companies and prominent brand names already use interactive marketing in their campaigns.
 Some examples include:

 GatewayGo is a type of action-oriented advertising associated with the streaming platform Hulu.
 It takes the traditional TV ads you see while watching shows and turns them into an interactive experience.
 The program uses QR codes and the choice to opt-in to receive information from clients using the phone number and email address attached to their Hulu account.

 Interactive marketing doesn’t have to be just for selling products.
 Heineken used the Go Places campaign in 2016 to serve as a recruitment tool to find new employees.
 The company created a choose-your-own-adventure format to inform potential hires about the company culture and benefits.
-Though the promotion is no longer live, you can watch a video of how it worked on YouTube.

 Marketers now incorporate more interactive elements into their campaigns in order to attract and maintain their audience’s attention.
 Not only does this make a brand seem fun and relevant, but it can also help marketers collect user data and listen to the public.
 It’s possible that interactive marketing may become even more prominent and sophisticated in the future as new technologies develop.